 I strongly recommend that you get shoes that are designed for cycling, as this will decrease the chance of cycling knee pain.
 These should be shoes with hard soles, not running shoes.
 See here for a review of some very good cycling shoes – Five Ten cycling shoes.
 These are not clipless cycling shoes, because I just don’t like those.
 I like shoes that feel like regular shoes when I get off the bike.
 I also like not falling over sideways, and I ended up doing that every time I tried clipless cycling shoes!

 Of course, if you have the skills to use clipless cycling shoes, then by all means do so.
 Many people believe that these improve cycling efficiency by as much as 35%.
-The ones below are excellent value for money (some of these things can be ridiculously expensive, but you don’t have to spend a fortune to feel the benefits.
+The ones below are excellent value for money.
+Some of these shoes are very expensive, but you don’t have to spend a fortune to feel the benefits.
 The extremely expensive ones are usually that pricey because elite cyclists are prepared to spend a lot of money for the premium materials that are needed to make cycling shoes extremely light.
 But for training purposes, a few extra ounces make no difference at all.

 Get the Right Equipment to Monitor Your Path to Fitness